ejw-data/plotly-dashboard-nba-championship/README.md

 1. Open repo folder in an IDE like VSCode
 1. Using a virtual server like the VSCode extention LiveServer
 1. Run `index.html`
-1. Due CORS block, you may need to run a browser extension to bypass these restrictions.
+1. Due CORS block, you may need to apply a method to insert the correct headers so the api will load.
+    * Option 1:  Run a browser extension to bypass these restrictions.
 I have been using the Chrome extension called "Moesif Origin & CORS Changer".
 This extension has a toggle button to turn it on and off easily.
-The page should display at this point.
+The page should display at this point assuming you have changed the `proxyserver` variable in `app.js` to "".
-`Note:  In the future I will fix the CORS issues so this Chrome extension is not needed.`

-__Other Updates__
-1. Included a step 1 fix by using a free proxy server - documentation can be found at [https://github.com/Freeboard/thingproxy](https://github.com/Freeboard/thingproxy)
-1. I also needed to add `<meta http-equiv="Permissions-Policy" content="interest-cohort=()">` to the html header but not everything is working yet.
-I will need to return to this because there are additional CORS issues.
-These additions are being removed for now.
+    * Option 2:  This is how the repo is currently setup to run - First run the flask proxy server by navigating to the proxy folder in the repo in a terminal and running the flask server by typing `python proxy.py`.
+Now when you open the index.html, it should load the data and graphics.

 <br>